BONNePlayground/DragonFights/README.md

 This is DragonFights Addon for BentoBox plugin.

+# INFO

+This addon does not work past Minecraft 1.20.4 due to changes how Minecraft handles entity registry.
+It used a loophole that allowed the introduction of a custom vanilla entity with custom AI tasks.
+Unfortunately, they removed it, so the addon needs a complete rework and works with Vanilla EnderDragon AI.

 ## How to install

 1. Place the addon jar in the addons folder of the BentoBox plugin.